cnwizards/node-wizard/README.md

 ## Features?
 There are two main features of this controller:

-* `Graceful draining`: Graceful draining parameters can be set via a configmap.
-The node wizard always drains the node gracefully first.
-* `Non-graceful draining`: Non-graceful draining parameters can be set via a configmap (useful for statefulset pods that could not be gracefully evicted).
+* `Draining`: Non-graceful draining parameters can be set via an environment variable (useful for statefulset pods that could not be gracefully evicted).
 If graceful eviction fails, node wizard will try non-graceful eviction if enabled.
+* `Uncordon`: The node will be uncordoned when it is ready.
+* `Ignore Some Nodes`: Some nodes can be ignored by the controller by labeling with `node-wizard/ignore=true`.
+* `Leader Election`: Application uses leader election mechanism.
+This is useful for high availability.

+## Features to be added
-* `Time to uncordon`: The time to uncordon the recovered node can be set via a configmap.
+* `Time to uncordon`: The time to uncordon the recovered node can be set via an environment variable.
 * `Time to cordon`: The default node monitor grace period is 40 seconds.
 As this is quite a long time, the Node Wizard does not wait by default.
-However, it can be set via a configmap.
+However, it can be set via an environment variable.
 * `Metrics`: Some metrics are exposed to Prometheus.
-* `Ignore Some Nodes`: Some nodes can be ignored by the controller by labeling with `node-wizard/ignore=true`.